tarwn/lessthandot-hugo/blogs/content/posts/2010-07-12-change-data-capture-sql-server-08.md

 > Msg 22830, Level 16, State 1, Procedure sp\_cdc\_enable\_db\_internal, Line 186

 > Could not update the metadata that indicates database AdventureWorks is enabled for Change Data Capture.
-The failure occurred when executing the command &#8216;SetCDCTracked(Value = 1)'.
-The error returned was 15404: &#8216;Could not obtain information about Windows NT group/user &#8216;PMHCtkrueger', error code 0x54b.'.
+The failure occurred when executing the command 'SetCDCTracked(Value = 1)'.
+The error returned was 15404: 'Could not obtain information about Windows NT group/user 'PMHCtkrueger', error code 0x54b.'.
 Use the action and error to determine the cause of the failure and resubmit the request.

 > Msg 266, Level 16, State 2, Procedure sp\_cdc\_enable\_db\_internal, Line 0